-Advance to the window function 'SET CRESC B AND TUTTI B'.
-In this version of software there is one mode available for setting Tutti B registrations, "SET" mode.
+Advance to the 'CRESC/TUTTI B' window function (see Section A-2).
 The display will automatically revert to "SET" mode when pressing either Tutti piston if in the "SHOW" mode.

-To view a Tutti registration press either Tutti piston.
+To view a Tutti registration, press either Tutti piston.
 The display will indicate which Tutti was selected.